Robotics Engineering Information

 Mechanical Engineering Technician

-Based on 2015 figures from the BLS, mechanical engineering technicians earned a median salary of $53,910.
-Job opportunities in this field are predicted to increase by 2% from 2014-2024, which is slower than the national average.
+Based on 2018 figures from the BLS, mechanical engineering technicians earned a median salary of $56,250.
+Job opportunities in this field are predicted to increase by 5% from 2016-2026, which is as fast as the national average.